Othentic-Labs/multi-l2-price-oracle-avs-example/README.md

 ✅ You're Done!

 Your Multi-L2 AVS is now deployed and operational!
-It will submit tasks to all the configured chains via the TARGET_CHAIN_ID configuration.

 For more details, refer to [Othentic Multi-L2 Explainer](https://docs.othentic.xyz/main/avs-framework/explainers/multi-l2s).